-The proposed amendment to the Equity Plan as it relates to the approval of an additional 6,000,000 shares of common stock, will assure that a sufficient reserve of common stock remains available under the Equity Plan to allow us to continue to provide equity incentives to our key personnel on a competitive level.
-The number of shares we use for awards under the plan can vary over time based on our stock price.
-We also consider the equity practices of our peer companies.
-Our use of shares under the Equity Plan also depends on the number of employees and non-executive directors who receive awards under the plan.
-In determining the 6,000,000 additional shares we are asking stockholders to approve, our management and Board considered a number of factors, including the following:
+The proposed amendment to the Equity Plan will provide for approval of an additional 2,000,000 shares of common stock, which will assure that a sufficient reserve of common stock remains available under the Equity Plan to allow us to continue to provide equity incentives to our key personnel on a competitive level.
+The number of shares we use for awards under the Equity Plan can vary over time based on our stock price, and the number of employees and non-executive directors who receive awards under the plan.
+In determining the number of additional shares, we are asking stockholders to approve, our management and Board considered a number of factors, including the following:

-Historical Grant Practices: The Compensation Committee considered the historical amounts of equity awards we have granted in the past three fiscal years, as listed in the following table:
+Historical Grant Practices: The Compensation Committee considered the historical amounts of equity awards we have granted in the past three fiscal years, as listed in the following table.

 Fiscal Year RSU Share Awards Granted (in thousands) Performance RSU Share Awards Granted (in thousands) Basic Weighted Average Shares Outstanding (in thousands)

-2016 2,039 239 64,941
+2018 1,231 318 73,482

-2015 1,256 195 57,850
+2017 1,281 333 72,292

-2014 1,550 350 55,908
+2016 2,296 195 64,941